Written by Nat Young – Yoga Teacher and Clinical Hypno-Psychotherapist.

 You’ll see that the terms ‘hypnotherapy’, ‘hypno-psychotherapy’ and ‘psychotherapy’ are all used on our site.
-Nat is also listed as a ‘Registered Hypno-Psychotherapist’ rather than a ‘Hypnotherapist’.
+I’m also listed as a ‘Registered Hypno-Psychotherapist’ rather than a ‘Hypnotherapist’.
 So what’s the difference?

 Psychotherapy is defined by UKCP (2009) as a process “to help clients gain insight into their difficulties or distress, establish a greater understanding of their motivation, and enable them to find more appropriate ways of coping or bringing about changes in their thinking and behaviour.
 Psychotherapy involves exploring feelings, beliefs, thoughts and relevant events, sometimes from childhood and personal history, in a structured way.”

 In terms of the difference between hypnotherapy and hypno-psychotherapy, you can have a long answer and a short answer!
 The short answer is that hypnotherapy is a subset of hypno-psychotherapy and hypno-psychotherapists are trained in both hypnotherapy and psychotherapy at Masters level whereas hypnotherapists are not.